 For nine years Dr. Vodicka was one of three choral directors at Pennsbury High School in lower Bucks County, PA where he conducted three choirs and oversaw the school's musical theater program.
 During his tenure the Pennsbury Choirs were invited to sing at Carnegie Hall and Avery Fisher Halls in New York, the Gewandhaus in Leipzig, Germany, and at ACDA Eastern Division and PMEA In-Service Conferences.

-Mr. Vodicka holds bachelor’s and master’s degrees from Westminster Choir College where he studied music education with Frank Abrahams, conducting with James Jordan, and voice with Scott McCoy.
+Dr. Vodicka holds bachelor’s and master’s degrees from Westminster Choir College where he studied music education with Frank Abrahams, conducting with James Jordan, and voice with Scott McCoy.
 He was a member of the Westminster Choir under Joseph Flummerfelt and served as principal accompanist for the Westminster Chapel Choir and Schola Cantorum.
-Mr. Vodicka has been a member of the Westminster Summer Session faculty for the past seven years and will teach this year at the Choral Pedagogy Institute and at the High School and Middle School Music Theater Workshops.
-In August he begins his first semester as an Assistant Professor of Music Education at Susquehanna University where he will teach courses in music education and conduct the University Chorale.
+Dr. Vodicka has been a member of the Westminster Summer Session faculty for the past nine years, this year teaching for the Choral Pedagogy Institute and Conducting Intensive.
+He is also the director of the Middle School Music Theater Workshop.